Green Policy

 ● Using the recycling facilities provided.

-● Shopping locally and sampling the locally produced delicacies
+● Shopping locally and sampling the locally produced delicacies.

 ● Leaving the car at your Lodge and wandering around the woodland and ponds on the farm or taking a longer walk using the public footpaths that cross the farm.